Reissner/QMngMnt/src/main/resources/eu/simuline/qMngmnt/installation/Readme.md

   By the way, `dotnet new --list` lists the kinds of applications supported, among others `console` and `wpf`.
-  If I understand right, wpf can be developed on linux, but it cannot run... hm.
+  If I understand right, WPF can be developed on Linux, but it cannot run... hm.

-  For several reasons, among those, wpf is not cross platform and needs a lot of boilerplate, and is ugly, well...
+  For several reasons, among those, WPF is not cross-platform and needs a lot of boilerplate, and is ugly, well...
   We decided to give `AvaloniaUI` a trial.
   A how-to which seems to be excellent can be found in